Jojoooo1/spring-boot-api/README.md

   the provided Saas service.
 - **Auth:**
     - **Authentication:** It uses a mix of api-key and JWT.
-    - **Authorization:** The API endpoint is secured by looking at the api-key and the company linked to it.
-It verifies that the company.is_platform field is set to true.

-      The frontend and mobile endpoint is secured by looking at the role from the JWT.
-It should have platform_user and or platform_admin role present.
+    - **Authorization:** The API endpoint is secured by validating the provided API key and verifying the associated company's.
+It also verifies that the company.is_platform field is set to true.
+In the case of frontend and mobile endpoints, security is ensured by examining the role field within the JWT.
+Verification involves confirming the presence of either the platform_user or platform_admin role.

 ### Back-office